What Is 1/6 Of 18

 3. Visual Representation:

 A visual approach can be particularly helpful for understanding the concept, especially for beginners.
-Imagine a pizza cut into 6 equal slices.
+In practice, imagine a pizza cut into 6 equal slices.
+So if you have 18 slices (representing the number 18), finding 1/6 of 18 means determining how many slices constitute one-sixth of the total.
 1/6 of the pizza represents one slice.
-If you have 18 slices (representing the number 18), finding 1/6 of 18 means determining how many slices constitute one-sixth of the total.
 This visual representation clearly illustrates that 1/6 of 18 is 3 slices.

 Expanding the Concept: Working with Different Fractions and Whole Numbers